 In 1999, I completed my Master's in Counseling and began working toward my accreditation as a Board Certified Dance/Movement Therapist.
 During this time, I was a Counselor with Credit Counseling Services of Alberta (Money Mentors), a not-for profit agency supporting consumers in family financial management.
 I also began working with Children Exposed to Family Violence through a children's mental health agency.

 I returned to work with interpersonal violence and trauma as a Regional Family Violence Specialist for the Province of Alberta, Canada.
-I was proud to help enhance the training of child protection workers in addressing the needs of children and families exposed to domestic violence.
+I was proud to help enhance the training of child protection workers in addressing the needs of children and families exposed to domestic violence and co-authored a manual for designing parent-child interaction groups for children exposed to family violence, published by the National Clearinghouse of Canada..
 My focus was on coordinating community efforts to prevent and respond appropriately to domestic violence in mainstream, indigenous, and immigrant communities.

 As I began to further my training and experience in Dance/Movement Therapy, I continued to incorporate these methods into the parent-child interaction groups for children exposed to family violence and as an individual and group therapist for Child and Adolescent Support Services of Alberta (CASA), a community-based children's mental health treatment agency.